iasiimwe/adc_cui/README.md

 The lixoftConnectors also need installation as described at https://monolix.lixoft.com/monolix-api/lixoftconnectors_installation/.
 `install.packages("C:/Program Files/Lixoft/MonolixSuite2024R1/connectors/lixoftConnectors.tar.gz", repos = NULL, type="source", INSTALL_opts ="--no-multiarch")`

-For downstream analysis, six R scripts are provided, but only four need to be run.
+For downstream analysis, seven R scripts are provided, but only five need to be run.
 * '1.
 PopPK analysis.R'
 * '2.
 Simulating with uncertainty.R'
 * '4.
 CUI analysis.R' - this script will also source and run '3.
 ER analysis.R'
 * '5b.
 CUI_shiny.R' - this script will also source and run '5a.
 Process Shiny data.R'
+* '6.
+TDXd_CUI_10_percent.R'

 ### Key Findings
 * Demonstrates the use of MBMA and CUI to assess the benefit-risk profiles of ADCs.